Important Maui Haleakala Sunrise Tips

 The most important tip you need to know is that a reservation needs to be made for the Haleakala sunrise (3 am-7 am) online.

-Also, note that this is 1 reservation per vehicle and the name must match the driver’s license.
+Also, note that this is one reservation per vehicle, and the name must match the driver’s license.
 They take these reservations very seriously.
 If you’re like me and you didn’t realize a reservation was necessary, there is still hope.
 40 tickets will also be available two days in advance, at 4:00 p.m.
 Hawaiian time.

 To get into the park is an additional 25$ per private vehicle.
 The receipt is good up to 3 days if you would like to do anything else here like the 7 Sacred Pools and hiking on the other side of Mt.
 Haleakala (definitely recommend).

 2. When to Arrive for Sunrise at Mt.
 Haleakala

 Now that you have your ticket for sunrise at Mt.
 Haleakala, make sure you don’t miss the sunrise!
 You want to get there around 5 AM.
 By doing this you give yourself time to use facilities and get find a good spot to view and capture the Haleakala sunrise.

 Depending on where in Maui you are driving from, this can be 1 hour to 3 hours.

 3. How to Dress For the Haleakala Sunrise